jhcha08/jhcha08/README.md

 #### :newspaper: Publications

-"Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model", Association for the Advancement of Artificial Intelligence (AAAI), 2024
+"Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model", AAAI, 2024 (AI Top-tier Conference)

-"Generation of He I 1083nm Images from SDO AIA Images by Deep Learning", The Astrophysical Journal, 2021
+"Generation of He I 1083nm Images from SDO AIA Images by Deep Learning", The Astrophysical Journal, 2021 (IF=5.52)

 <!--
 - 🔭 I’m currently working on ...